-Electronics Technicians oversee all electronic equipment on an aircraft and the wiring that connects to the electrical system.
-They service and install the electronic equipment on various aircraft and aerospace projects, including mounting cables, running antennas, and connecting various equipment.
-In addition to maintaining and installing equipment, Electronics Technicians run tests to locate potential problems.
-They also order parts if needed, and install replacement parts, including reassembling circuit boards, motor components, or other components.
+Electronics Technicians oversee various types of electronic equipment.
+They service and install electronic equipment for companies in a variety of industries, including electronics manufacturing, telecommunications, computer firms, government agencies, and electrical engineering firms.
+In addition to servicing and installing equipment, Electronics Technicians run tests on equipment to locate issues.
+They also order parts if needed, and install replacement parts, including reassembling circuit boards or motor components.

 Electronics Technician candidates should be computer-minded and enjoy working with their hands.
 They should also have experience using electronic testing equipment and reading wiring diagrams and schematics.
-It’s also essential for an Electronics Technician to be a critical thinker and analytical problem solver and an organized person to maintain equipment and service records.
+It’s also essential for an Electronics Technician to be a critical thinker, analytical problem solver, and an organized person to maintain equipment and service records.

 Typical Duties and Responsibilities

 - Test and implement electrical systems and products based on specifications

 - Repair and maintain electronic systems as needed

 - Perform system testing to evaluate performance and functionality

 - Maintain inventory control of electronic components and tools

 - Recommend upgrades and modifications to improve system performance

 Education and Background